 1) More People Getting Passports

+More people are obtaining passports.
 This is partially because of the Real ID Act.
 This law established authentication standards for official ID cards.
-Now that a standard drivers license from many states can no longer serve as a sufficient form of identification, more people are obtaining passports.
+Standard driver’s license from many states no longer serve as a sufficient form of identification.

 The deadline for enforcement of the Real ID Act is May 3, 2023.
 After that, a drivers license or state ID will no longer be an acceptable form of identification for domestic travel.
 Currently all 50 states either issue Real IDs or have extensions in place to do so.